daviemakz/risen-js/CONTRIBUTING.md

 ## Tips about Feature Request

-If you believe that 'Micro Service Framework' should provide some features, but it does not.
+If you believe that 'Risen.JS Micro Service Framework' should provide some features, but it does not.
 You could create an issue to discuss.

 ## Tips about Pull Request